- The reason why we wrote a script to compile MacPorts

 make

-Next, this command moves all needed files of the installation to the appropriate system directories:
+Next, this command moves all necessary files to the appropriate system directories:

 sudo make install